Retail buyers are essential to the success of a retail business as they ensure appropriate products are sourced at the right price

 Income figures are intended as a guide only.

-Retail buyers are often presented with very tight deadlines and as a result working hours frequently extend beyond 9am to 5pm.
+You'll often have to meet very tight deadlines and as a result working hours will frequently extend beyond 9am to 5pm.

 What to expect

 - The role carries a considerable amount of responsibility and pressure and so can be stressful at times.

 - The majority of your time will be spent in an office, although there may be travel off-site during the day.
 Buying departments have a busy and lively atmosphere.

 - You'll have frequent contact with wholesalers, manufacturers and suppliers.